Vous avez pas d'articles dans votre panier.

 Extra hook tape is available for purchase.
 Velcro® brand as well as other hook tape brands are used in the manufacture of the McKie® Thumb Splint.

-Custom options include custom sizing, longer strapping, lengthened or shortened thumb, and plastic web stay.
+Sizing, longer strapping, lengthened or shortened thumb, and plastic web stay.

 Use A and B measurements to determine which size splint you should order.

 Measure to the 1/10th of a centimeter the circumference of the far or distal thumb joint.